casu/timelapse/README.md

 Needed tools:
 convert from Imagemagick and avconv (sudo apt-get install imagemagick libavtools).

-All jpg files have to be in the right alphabetic order.
+All jpg files have to be in the right alphabetic order and the script needs write permissons for the actual directory.